autocrypt/autocrypt/doc/level1.rst

   - There is more than one address in the ``From`` header.

   - The MUA believes the message to be spam.
-If the user marks the message as not being spam the header MAY be processed at that point.
+If the user marks the message as not being spam the message MAY be processed for ``Autocrypt`` headers at that point.

 When parsing an incoming message, a MUA SHOULD examine all ``Autocrypt`` headers, rather than just the first one.
 If there is more than one